AlanIsaacCardozo/nosh2/readme.md

-# NOSH ChartingSystem Installation Instructions
+# Simplenote ChartingSystem Installation Instructions

 ## Preparation:
-You'll need to have the following applications/packages installed on your system prior to installation of NOSH ChartingSystem.
+You'll need to have the following applications/packages installed on your system prior to installation of Simplenote ChartingSystem.
 If you have a LAMP (Linux-Apache-mySQL-PHP) or MAMP (Mac-Apache-mySQL-PHP) server already set up, you are golden!

 ##### 1. Apache web server (needs to be running)
 ##### 2. MySQL database.
 Make sure you remember the root password.
 This will be asked during the
-NOSH ChartingSystem installation. (needs to be running)
+Simplenote ChartingSystem installation. (needs to be running)
 ##### 3. PHP 5.4 and higher
 ##### 4. The following PHP modules installed and enabled:
 mysql, imap, mcrypt, imagick, gd, cli, curl, soap, pear